Novixx-Systems/percentcool/README.md

 # percentcool
 percentCool is a programming language for creating websites.

+# Requirements for compiling
+You need the MySql.Data NuGet package

 # Tutorial
 This is a tutorial on how to program in percentCool, this tutorial is a work-in-progress.